Phil penny 96x96.png

 Weld ground back with a 40 grit flap disc

 Etch primer applied to protect it.
-I will weld where any discrepancies have occured, and will grind and re-shape the raised corner on the offside until it's is smooth again :)
+I will weld where any discrepancies have occurred, and will grind and re-shape the raised corner on the offside until it is smooth again :)

 So a very good day, one silly mistake has annoyed me but it could be a combination of factors - I don’t have the privilege of a perfectly flat drive (mine slopes down and slightly sideways) and the skin could have bent slightly during storage.
 I’m not going to be too hard on myself, I nearly have a DRY bus!